Strategic Questions For Dispute Resolvers

 Of course, if you are dealing with a legal issue – especially one regarding illegal behavior, such as abuse, violence or theft – then you will need to get more detail, which is often best obtained by speaking to each person individually.

 Fourth, Ask “What’s Your Proposal?”

 Rather than focusing on the past with HCPs in a relationship dispute, progress usually comes with focusing on the future.
 Once your client(s) have answered the previous questions (which may take a long time, or may go very quickly), then ask them to make proposals.
-(For more about making proposals, see our free article Yes, No or I’ll Think About It.)
+(For more about making proposals, For more about making proposals, see our video training So What’s Your Proposal?)

 If they start out making proposals earlier in the process, you can gently say: “That’s great that you already have a proposal.
 Write that down and we’ll get to it very soon when we focus on making proposals.
 But first we need to hear each person’s concerns and goals.”

 In the proposal stage of the discussion, if an individual slips into blaming others or two parties start arguing about the past, just ask: “Then what’s your proposal?”
 This avoids getting stuck on irresolvable facts and viewpoints, and is also avoids admonishing the parties about what not to say.
 It puts the burden on the parties to work hard to come up with proposals.
 You don’t need agreement on the past, if you can get agreement on what to do in the future.